CholGen/Vibecheck/README.md

 # How it works
 > [!NOTE]
-> Vibecheck is basically a fork of [Pangolin](https://github.com/cov-lineages/pangolin) (and accompaning [paper](https://doi.org/10.1093/ve/veab064)), in which the QC and hashing steps are removed, and an O1 _Vibrio cholerae_ global phylogeny is used.
+> Vibecheck is basically a fork of [Pangolin](https://github.com/cov-lineages/pangolin) (and accompanying [paper](https://doi.org/10.1093/ve/veab064)), in which the QC and hashing steps are removed, and an O1 _Vibrio cholerae_ global phylogeny is used.
 > Therefore, we'd like to thank Áine O'Toole, Verity Hill, JT McCrone, Emily Scher and Andrew Rambaut for creating such a great and open-source tool.

 <p align="center">